Augustinus-Altovadensis/ordomatic/README.md

-### Ordomatic
+## Ordomatic

-Simple web page to get the Ordo of a selected year.
+Simple web page to get the Ordo of the Saint-Joseph Abbey, according to the selected year.

-No server, only HTML + JS.
+Javscript only.
+No server.

+#### Instructions for use:
+- Fork or download the repository.
+- Click on the file 'index.html'.

+#### If you want to customize it:
+- Fork or download the repository.
+- Just modify these files:
+  - 'js/data_tempo.js'
+  - 'js/data_sancto.js'
+  - 'js/replace.js'